 How we created components

 After a few weeks of research and user interviews, we used themes and insights from those interviews to generate and gather over 60 component and pattern ideas.
 We then conducted a prioritization workshop where design, engineering, product, and stakeholders worked collaboratively to understand the effort and value of each idea.
-Honing in on easy wins and strategic initiatives, we prioritized the components in the sprint backlog and started creating them.
+Honing in on easy wins and strategic initiatives, we prioritized the components in the GitHub sprint backlog and started creating them.

 Additionally, we outlined a component creation process to ensure each component was thoroughly researched, iterated on, and emerged from a highly collaborative process, including getting feedback from customers and other stakeholders.